AmiteshBadkul/fpga-lab/README.md

 2. 4-bit Counter using push button
 3. 4-bit Counter using the internal clock
 4. Design a state machine to design an UP-Down 4-bit even counter.
 The state machine has one input (CountUP) and one 4-bit output (CountValue).
 When (CountUP=1) the counter will have sequence 0-2-4-6-0..
 If (CountUp=0) counter will have sequence 6-4-2-0-6...
 In addition to CountUP there are two more inputs Clk and Reset for normal operation of FSM.
-When
-Reset is enabled CountValue is reset to 000.
+When Reset is enabled CountValue is reset to 000.
 The counting rate is (i.e. the time between two successive states is 0.5s).
+5. Design a state machine to control the tail lights of a 1965 Ford Thunder bird (Figure 1).
+The tail lights are composed of three lights on each side which operate for the turns as shown in figure 2.
+The state machine has two inputs (LEFT, RIGHT) and 6 outputs (LC, LB, LA, RA, RB and RC).
+When (RIGHT=0 and LEFT=0) or when (RIGHT=1 and LEFT=1) no lights will turn ON.
+If (RIGHT=0 and LEFT=1) then lights LC, LB, and LA will be ON as shown in figure 2(a) indicating LEFT turn.
+If (RIGHT=1 and LEFT=0) then lights RA, RB, and RC will be ON as shown in figure 2(b) indicating RIGHT turn.
+In addition to LEFT and RIGHT there are two more inputs Clk and Reset for normal operation of FSM.
+When Reset is enabled all lights will be OFF.
+The flashing rate of LEDs is 2Hz (i.e. the time between two successive states is 0.5s).

 ## FPGA Board Details
 Zedboard Zynq Evaluation and Development Kit [xc7z020clg484-1](https://www.xilinx.com/products/boards-and-kits/1-8dyf-11.html)